Generating SPARCS … Sustaining Passion, Ambition and Resolve for Career Success

-Special events are offered during the school year, typically on Saturday day, and in some cases during the school day.
-A week-long day-camp is offered during the summer.
+Special events are offered during the school year; evenings, Saturdays in some cases during the school day.
+Some summer camp options are offered.
 Students and parents receive notice of the events and are provided a registration link.

 Who is SPARCS eligible?

 Female students who applied for the Minnesota and National Aspirations in Computing Award are eligible to participate, as are other high school students who have technology interests and aspirations.
-The SPARCS program year is generally October through August of the following year.
+In some cases, the program serves females in middle school as well.
+The activity description typically specifies eligible age/grade levels.
+The SPARCS program year is generally October through July of the following year.